DShurpik/Java_selenium/README.md

 <div align="center">

-**⭐ If you find this framework useful, consider emailing me with job prepositions ⭐**
+**⭐ If you find this framework useful, consider emailing me with job propositions ⭐**

 Made with Java ☕ and Selenium 🚗